 Note that the definition of "Injury" in section 5.2 above includes a requirement for an "untoward event" as a part of the analysis of compensability.
 Except in the case of a "Mental/Mental" injury discussed in section 5.5 of this Guide, the significance of that phrase is hard to find in existing case law.
 An incident can apparently meet the requirement of "untoward event" quite easily as illustrated by the case of Beverly Healthcare v.
-Hare, 2010 WL 2593964.
+Hare, 50 So.3rd 1003 (Miss.
+2011).
 That case involved an elderly employee with a significant history of pre-existing problems with her leg (4 different identified injuries).
 She "pivoted" and a bone in her leg snapped.
 Those facts were interpreted as representing a compensable injury in spite of the significant pre-existing problems and apparently minor work incident giving rise to the claim.

 5.2.c.
-CONTRIBUTED TO, AGGRAVATED, OR ACCELERATED BY THE EMPLOYMENT
+CONTRIBUTED TO, AGGRAVATED, OR ACCELERATED BY EMPLOYMENT

 Compensability is found when the employment, or some component of the employment, combines with pre-existing medical problems or congenital defects to create disability.
-The employment need not be the sole cause of problem, and it is sufficient to meet the definition of injury by showing that the employment "contributes" to the disability, "aggravates" dormant or active Page 25 of 116 A publication of the Mississippi Workers' Compensation Educational Association, Inc. ©2013 medical problems so as to create disability, or "accelerates", "exacerbates" or "lightens up" an underlying medical problem so as to make it symptomatic.
-With the liberal construction of the law in favor of the claimant on such issues, cases abound finding an employment connection, and therefore a compensable injury, involving medical problems such as heart attacks, strokes, hypertension, dermatological problems, cancer, hemorrhoids, pulmonary problems, and many other medical problems has been found.
+The employment need not be the sole cause of problem, and it is sufficient to meet the definition of injury by showing that the employment "contributes" to the disability, "aggravates" dormant or active medical problems so as to create disability, or "accelerates", "exacerbates" or "lights up" an underlying medical problem so as to make it symptomatic.
+Cases abound finding an employment connection, and therefore a compensable injury, when medical problems such as heart attacks, strokes, hypertension, dermatological problems, cancer, arthritis, hemorrhoids, pulmonary problems, and other conditions have been aggravated or accelerated by the employment or injury.

-Quitman Knitting Mill v Smith, 540, So.
+In Quitman Knitting Mill v Smith, 540, So.
 2d 623 (Miss.
-1989) is a case which illustrates the issue of how "employment contribution" is interpreted.
-The case involved a person who purchased a cold tablet from her employer's first aid station, and that tablet contributed to the onset of the claimant's essential tremors.
+1989) a claimant purchased a cold tablet from her employer's first aid station, and that tablet was found to have contributed to the onset of the claimant's essential tremors.
 The Court reasoned that the employer benefited from selling such items by lessening absenteeism as a part of the basis for finding the claim compensable.